Madatha Kaja: Cast

-Production and casting
+Production

 This film was the debut film for Seetaramaraju Dantuluri as a director.
 He worked for many years in the direction department for many films under prominent film directors.
 Although the director planned to make the film few years back with Allari Naresh, due to the actor's previous commitments the film was postponed.
 Director worked on the script for almost 2 years before starting the shooting in 2011.
 The film was delayed due to the Telugu film strike of 2011.
 This was Allari Naresh's third release in the year.
 Sneha Ullal was cast for the role of Swapna, daughter of a mafia leader.
 Being a comedy film, it features most of the Telugu comedians like Ali, Subbaraju, M. S. Narayana Dharmavarapu Subramanyam, Ahuti Prasad, Jaya Prakash Reddy, Jeeva, Raghu Babu, Vennela Kishore and Chalapathi Rao.
 Writer turned director Satish Vegesna assisted Seetaramaraju with the screenplay and dialogues.
 Shooting of the film began in April 2011 and was completed in August 2011 and the film was released in September 2011.
 Shooting was predominantly done in Vizag and Bangkok.